Marketing – necessary evil?

 I will add a note here about markets.
 The size of a market dictates the size of the opportunity for an individual company, but there will be competition.
 The number and relative strength of competitors in the market affects the share that each player can achieve.

 Promotional marketing will only succeed if certain other things are considered first.
 There should be research to understand the size and scope of the market, competitors, and the potential demand for a product or service.
 Then the product or service must fit with that demand, at a viable price.

 If the background research has been realistic, and if the product or service design and pricing are right for the market, then the promotional work should bring good results.

 This article is about marketing budgets, not messaging, so I will not discuss propositions in detail here.
-However, to conclude, I would say that provided there is a real opportunity in the marketplace, increasing your marketing and sales work should bring a real increase in business – and that those businesses that have done their research and have spent more on their promotions than their competitors will almost certainly do better in the longer term.
+However, to conclude, I would say that provided there is a real opportunity in the marketplace, increasing your promotional work should bring a real increase in business – and that those businesses that have done their research and have spent more on their promotions than their competitors will almost certainly do better in the longer term.
 This doesn’t favour smaller competitors – which is why the great business gurus like Michael Porter advise smaller companies to specialise in market niches where they can achieve visibility and success without such a large investment.